 Key Value Type Required Description clock_speed_hz integer() yes SPI clock frequency (in hertz) mode 03 yes SPI mode, indicating clock polarity (CPOL) and clock phase (CPHA).
-Consult the SPI specification and data sheet for your device, for more information about how to control the behavior of the SPI clock.
-CS integer() yes SPI chip select pin (CS) address_len_bits 064 yes number of bits in the address field of a read- /write operation (for example, 8, if the transac- tion address field is a single byte) command_len_bits 016 default: 0 number of bits in the command field of a read- /write operation (for example, 8, if the transac- tion command field is a single byte)
+Consult the SPI specification and data sheet for your device, for more informa- tion about how to control the behavior of the SPI clock.
+CS integer() yes SPI chip select pin (CS) address_len_bits 064 yes number of bits in the address field of a read /write operation (for example, 8, if the transac- tion address field is a single byte)

+command_len_bits 016 default: 0 number of bits in the command field of a read /write operation (for example, 8, if the transaction command field is a single byte) tion command field is a single byte)